 It is impossible to exaggerate the role that sleep plays in managing dementia.
 For people with dementia, getting the right amount of sleep is crucial to maintaining their emotional stability, cognitive abilities, and general quality of life.
 We may work to promote restorative sleep and enhance outcomes for individuals with dementia by comprehending the complexity of sleep disruptions in patients and putting customized therapies into practice.

-Let’s continue to emphasize sleep wellness as a critical component of dementia care so that everyone can have a happier and more peaceful future.
+Let’s continue to emphasize sleep wellness as a critical component of dementia care so that everyone including those in assisted living experience an improved quality of life.